Best Cheap Cell Phone Plans

 Ting is a budget-friendly, no-contract cell phone provider founded in 2012.
 The company seems to pride itself on customer service and transparency.

-I like the a-la-carte plan model where you only pay for what you need.
-If you use a lot of data, the price starts to climb.
+If you use a lot of data, the price of the plan starts to climb.
 But, if you don’t consume lots of data on the go, Ting might be a solid affordable option for you.

 Consumer Cellular is a low-cost cell phone service provider that offers plans for as low as $15/month.
 The company has been around since 1995 and has won several awards for customer satisfaction over the years.